zhehaowang/zhehao.me/book-notes/data-intensive-application/readme.md

 * somehow merge them, e.g. order them alphabetically then concatenate.
 * record the conflict in an explicit data structure that preserves all information and write application code that resolves the conflict at some later time (perhaps by prompting the user).

+##### Custom conflict resolution logic

+Conflict resolution in multi-leader systems are often application-specific, and these systems would let application supply their custom logic for conflict resolution, which gets executed either on-write or on-read.
+In latter's case all conflicting versions are written and given to the reader the next time they are read, the reader resolves automatically / manually, and the result gets written back.

+Note that conflict resolution usually applies at the level of an individual row or document, not for an entire transaction.
+A transaction with several writes usually have each of these writes considered separately for conflict resolution.

+Conflict resolution is error-prone, Amazon is often cited as having surprising effects due to this.
+* This inspired research in **CRDT** (conflict-free replicated datatypes), a family of data structures for sets, maps, ordered lists, counters, etc that can be updated concurrently by multiple users and automatically resolve conflicts in reasonable ways.
+* Mergeable persistent data structure tracks history explicitly, similarly to git, and uses a three-way merge function. (whereas CRDT uses two way merge)
+* Operational transformation is the algorithm behind Google docs, designed particularly for concurrent editing of an ordered list of items, such as the list of characters that constitute a document.

+##### Multi-leader replication topologies

+With more than two leaders, various replication topologies are possible, circular, star, all-to-all, etc.

+In circular and star a replication passes through several nodes before reaching all replicas.
+Nodes forward data and to prevent infinite replication loops each node is given a unique identifier and in the replication log each write is tagged with the identifiers of all nodes it passed through, and a node won't apply changes that are already tagged with its own tag.

+Node failure in a circular or star topology interrupting replication flow is also a bigger issue than in a more densely connected topology.

+All-to-all topologies may have issues with some replication messages overtaking others, like causality being violated because different paths gets causally related messages over at different times.
+Simply adding a timestamp won't fix it as timestamp cannot be assumed to be in sync all the time.

+To order these correctly version-vector can be used.
+Many multi-leader replication aren't implemented carefully and it's worth checking your DB's docs and test to ensure it actually provides the guarantees you believe it to have.

+### Leaderless replication

+Dynamo is an example of this where a client can write to any nodes.
+Riak, Cassandra are open-source leaderless replication systems inspired by Dynamo.

+There is no concept of failover in a leaderless replication system.
+The client writes to multiple replicas and as long as enough number of replicas returned success the write is considered successful by the client.
+The client also reads from multiple replicas and in parallel and version numbers are used to decide which value is newer.

+When an unavailable node comes back online, to get up-to-date data to it we could use read repair, where a client makes a read from several nodes in parallel and detect stale response, in which case they write the newer value back to that relica.
+This works well for values that are frequently read.

+Many data stores also have an anti-entropy process that constantly looks for differences in data between replicas and copies over missing data from one replica to another.
+This may have signifcant delays.

+##### Quorums for reading and writing

+If there are n replicas, every write must be confirmed by w to be considered successful, and we must query at least r nodes for each read.
+As long as w + r > n we expect to get up-to-date value when reading, because at least one we read from must be up to date.
+Reads and writes that obey this are called quorum reads and writes.
+A typical setup is to let n be an odd number and r, w be n/2 rounded up.
+When fewer nodes returned success the read or write operation returns error.

+Lowering w + r below n will make you likely to read stale values, but allows higher availability and lower latency.

+Although quorums appear to guarantee that a read returns the latest written value, in practice it's not so simple due to edge cases.
+Dynamo-sstyle databases are generally optimized for use cases that can tolerate eventual consistency, and r + w shouldn't be taken as guarantees.
+In particular you usually don't get read-your-writes, monotonic-reads, consistent-prefix-reads, as they require transactions or consensus.

+##### Monitoring staleness

+For leader-based replication because leaders and followers apply the write in the same order, you can typically monitor the amount of replication lag.
+In leaderless replication there is no fixed order in which writes are applied, making monitoring more difficult.

+Eventual consistency is a deliberately vague guarantee, but for operability it's important to be able to quantify eventual.

+##### Sloppy quorums and hinted handoff